Menteeno/menteeno/content/english/contract/_index.md

         </ol>
         <h4 class="my-6 text-lg">Section 3: Termination Policy</h4>
         <p>
-          Mentino reserves the right to <strong>terminate the program</strong> if users violate this agreement (e.g., absenteeism, task neglect).
+          Menteeno reserves the right to <strong>terminate the program</strong> if users violate this agreement (e.g., absenteeism, task neglect).
 No refunds will be issued for unused services.
         </p>
         <h4 class="my-6 text-lg">Section 4: Certification and Discounts</h4>
         <p>